-Muang Sing is home to 9 different ethnic groups, each of which have their own traditional clothings and customs.
-Nowadays, however, their traditional garbs are often mixed with more modern attire.
+Muang Sing is home to 9 different ethnic groups, each of which has its own traditional clothing and customs.
+Nowadays, their traditional garbs are often mixed with more modern attire.
 The majority of the citizens in the area are members of the Akha Tribe, accounting for about half of the residents followed by the Tai Lue which consist of a little more than a quarter of the population.

 Muang Sing is located at the far northwest of Luang Namtha close to the Chinese border, specifically the Yunnan province – so you can expect a lot of Chinese visitors and tourists flowing in especially during the peak sunny seasons.
 It’s also 2 hours away from Luang Namtha, the capital of the province and another great destination to visit when in Laos.